8 questions on flight cancellations answered by Simon Calder

 I am intrigued, though, that you are flying from Manchester to Heathrow first to reach San Diego rather than connecting somewhere in North America – such as New York, Atlanta or Toronto – which doesn’t involve any doubling back.

-With regard to the potential industrial action by BA ground staff next month, if a flight is cancelled more than 14 days before the scheduled departure date, is the airline still obliged to find passengers an alternative flight on the scheduled day, or just provide a refund?
+If a flight is cancelled more than 14 days before the scheduled departure date, is the airline still obliged to find passengers an alternative flight on the scheduled day, or just provide a refund?

 Yes, the only difference 14 days makes is to avoid having to pay compensation.
 Duty to find an alternative flight remains.